ElevenStr/NPDRD/README.md

 ### data

-The sequences of each segment of the viruses used for reassortment detection are given in /data (fasta format)
+The sequences of each segment of the viruses used for reassortment detection are given in /data (FASTA format)

 We also give the accession number of each sequence in /doc (XLSX format)